erikh/yaib/README.md

 yaib is very immature at this writing.
 Lots of things you want won't be here.

-One feature that is someone novel about yaib is that it is expandable.
+Some features:

+-   Expandable.
 Each block has an `icon` value which can then be clicked on to expand it.
 Combine it with the urgency coloring values, and you don't have to see text updating all day; just the colors when it matters.
+-   Pages: Flip between lots of different pages using the arrows.
+This way you can hide less important things you care about in your bar, but get to them when you want to.
+-   Resource light: yaib is very small and uses almost no resources.

-Here's the expanded Disk section in the default config:
+For an example of the expansion, here's the expanded Disk section in the default configuration:

 <img style="height: 25px; width: auto" src="one.png" />